Imperial-Opentrons-Users/MRes_2023_Protocols/Team_2/ReadMe.md

 - add a mixing step to code B to ensure that the destination plate contains suitable levels of source content (wet run highlighted that it isnt a major issue)
 - include graphical output in the live script to get a representation of the cherry picking
 - add the option to have multiple destination plates
+- Requires csv file to be cleaned up before running the script (remove text above columns).
+We decided not to incorporate this feature because it is very specific to the BMG machine.
+However in future, we could include an option to clean up data files from different machines into this standard format.